 Anything that is supplied other than property or money.
-"Service" also excludes anything supplied by an employee to an employer in relation to the employee's office or employment.
+A service does not include supplies made by an employee to an employer in relation to the employee's office or employment.

 Supply

 The provision of property or a service in any manner whatsoever, including by way of sale, transfer, barter, exchange, licence, lease, gift or disposition.